ElizavetaElgaeva/BP-SH_project_code/13_calculate_bp-sh_adj/README.md

 This script performs validity checks by computing analytical heritability and genetic correlations of adjusted BP-SH.

 ## 01b_validity_check.sh
-This script performs validity checks by computing heritability and genetic correlations of adjusted BP-SH using LD Score tool implemented in GWAS-Map.
+This script performs validity checks by computing heritability and genetic correlations of adjusted BP-SH using LD Score tool implemented in GWAS-MAP.

 ## 02_linear_combination_aa_repl.R
 This script generates GWAS summary statistics for adjusted BP-SH in AA Replication cohort.